zheltikov/brskl-docs/item_movement/complex_movement.md

 <!-- /TOC -->

 An Item Movement operation consists of two operations tied together: one demand and one supply.
-These operations are coupled like so, the demand is the parent object, and the supply is the child object.
+These operations are coupled like so: the demand is the parent object, and the supply is the child object.

 ## List of operations